Kong/terraform-provider-konnect/docs/resources/application_auth_strategy.md

 - `display_name` (String) The display name of the Auth strategy.
 This is used to identify the Auth strategy in the Portal UI.

 Requires replacement if changed. ; Not Null
+- `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.

+Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".

+Requires replacement if changed.
 - `name` (String) The name of the auth strategy.
 This is used to identify the auth strategy in the Konnect UI.

 Requires replacement if changed. ; Not Null